Underscore76/SDVTASMod/README.md

 Console supports scrolling, selection, normal copy and paste (or it should, LET ME KNOW because it works on mac fine).
 Console font has no support for non-ascii, so will print `?`.

 ### Lua Support
-> WIP: Right now I can confirm building works on Mac, I can't tell on Windows yet so feel free to try it out and let me know!

 Scripting in this TAS is done with Lua!
 By typing `lua` onto the console you'll enter into a Lua REPL (read-eval-print-loop), which will allow you to run arbitrary lua code.
 Documentation for the core lua engine functions can be found by navigating locally to docs/ldoc/index.html or you can browse the `TASMod/Assets/lua` folder where the lua files are stored.